International research collaborators

 Global Innovation Chair in the History of Violence

 Professor of History, Department of History, Classics and Archaeology at Birkbeck University of London, United Kingdom

 Host: School of Humanities and Social Science, 2016 – 2020

 A world-renowned historian who has profoundly shaped our understanding of subjects—violence, the body, the emotions—central to human experience.
 She has published prolifically on British, Irish, American and Australian societies from the nineteenth to twenty-first centuries, including histories of rape, fear, face-to-face killing and other vital, and previously taboo, topics.
-Professor Bourke is leading a five-year Investigator Award funded by the Wellcome Trust which investigates the role of medicine and psychiatry in understanding, interpreting, treating, prosecuting and preventing sexual violence from the 19thcentury to the present.
+Professor Bourke is leading a five-year Investigator Award funded by the Welcome Trust which investigates the role of medicine and psychiatry in understanding, interpreting, treating, prosecuting and preventing sexual violence from the 19th century to the present.

 Strategic Research Professors